ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-12-2.md

-Chapter 8: Building Positive Habits: How to Build Positive Habits that Support Your Intentions
+How to Build Positive Habits that Support Your Intentions
 ==============================================================================================

 Building positive habits is essential for personal growth and achieving our goals.
 In this chapter, we will explore how to build positive habits that support your intentions.